nuejs/nue/packages/nuejs.org/docs/content-focused-apps.md

 # Content-focused applications
 Web applications and websites serve distinct purposes.
-Applications transform data with complex logic, often leveraging Rust or WebAssembly, while websites deliver information through semantic HTML and Markdown.
+Applications present data with complex logic, sometimes leveraging Rust or WebAssembly, while websites deliver information through Markdown.
 Nue is a framework that excels at both, supporting single-page applications (SPAs), content-focused sites, and their hybrids—multi-page applications (MPAs).
-This document explores Nue’s content-first approach, powered by a specialized Markdown dialect that builds rich, interactive websites with simplicity and scale.

 ## Content first
 Nue’s content-focused websites are driven by a unique Markdown dialect, designed to empower non-technical users—marketers, bloggers, and writers—to create and scale content independently.
-Unlike single-page applications (SPAs), which are model-first and assembled with HTML templates, these sites prioritize content over logic.
-What once took thousands of lines of TypeScript or TSX can now be achieved with concise Markdown, thanks to custom tags crafted by developers.
+Even the richest of pages, that typilcally takes thousands of lines of TypeScript/TSX can now be assembled with Markdown-based content.

 For example, a developer might define a `[bento-grid]` tag to render a dynamic grid layout.
 Non-technical users can then use it in Markdown like this: